advancedforms/advanced-forms/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/advanced-forms` directory, or install the plugin through the WordPress plugins screen directly.
-2. Make sure ACF v5 is installed and activated.
+2. Make sure ACF PRO v5 is installed and activated.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Read the [documentation](https://advancedforms.github.io) for instructions on how to create, configure, and display forms.

 == Frequently Asked Questions ==

-= Q: Does this plugin only work with ACF v5? =
+= Q: Does this plugin only work with ACF PRO v5? =

 Yes.
 Versions 4 or lower of ACF are not supported.